tailwarden/.github/profile/README.md

 # 👋 Welcome to Oraculi!

 > Oraculi is an open-source platform built for the 99% of developers bringing DevOps knowledge to developers’ fingertips.
-We enable developers to take control on their cloud infrastructure while building secure, efficient and cost-effective applications..
+We enable developers to take control on their cloud infrastructure while building secure, efficient and cost-effective applications.
 >

 * 🗺️ Interested in what new features are coming up next?
 [Checkout Oraculi's Product Roadmap](https://github.com/mlabouardy/komiser/projects/1)